Volunteer along the Great Ocean Road

 There are several environmental volunteer groups in the Torquay district conducting a variety of work along the coast.
 Find your local group below.

-The Friends of Taylor Park are an informal volunteer group who work collaboratively with the Great Ocean Road Coast to perform weed eradication and revegetation in Taylors Park, Torquay.
+The Friends of Taylor Park are an informal volunteer group who work collaboratively with GORCC to perform weed eradication and revegetation in Taylor Park, Torquay.

 The group works to keep the park to a high standard for tourists and locals alike, removing fallen bark, invasive weeds and other tasks as required to beautify the area.